12 Things You Need to Know About Your Nest Thermostat

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-12. How Do I Manually Control My Nest Thermostat?
+12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats are packed with features designed to improve comfort while keeping costs low.
-However, you can actually turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats come with many features designed to improve comfort while keeping costs low.
+However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.

 You can achieve this by disabling the settings in a series of steps: